applariat-catalog/tomcat/README.md

 - Pulls the proper official tomcat image as the base image layer
 - Copies the build.sh and entrypoint.sh into the image
+- Copies the conf/ directory which includes server.xml file into image.
+You can modify this file to customize tomcat.
 - Copies the code artifact into the image
-- Executes the build.sh script to prepare the image to run When the docker build process is completed, component builder pushes the image into the cluster's local image repository
+- Executes the build.sh script to prepare the image to run.
+When the docker build process is completed, component builder pushes the image into the cluster's local image repository

+# How to customize
+As mentioned above, in order to customize tomcat server configuration you can simply replace server.xml file located in /conf directory with your own.

+This image can be customize further, in following ways:

+1- Use build.sh and entrypoint.sh scripts to prepare and customize the image.

+- build.sh runs once during the docker build process.
+It can be used to install software packages into image.

+- entrypoint.sh runs every time that image starts and can be utilized to prepare run time environmet like exporting environment variables, setting the PATH etc.

+2- Alternatively you can modify the Dockerfile and use Docker syntax to build your own customized image.
+In this case build.sh and entrypoint.sh script will not be applicable anymore and can be ignored.